AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 ## Frequently Asked Questions {#frequently-asked-questions}

-### Should  you configure Connected Assets if you need to use assets available on your local AEM server?
+### Should  you configure Connected Assets if you need to use assets available on your [!DNL Sites] deployment?

 There is no need to configure Connected Assets in that case.
-You can use assets available on the local AEM server on a Sites page.
+You can use assets available on the [!DNL Sites] deployment.

 ### When do you need to configure the Connected Assets feature?

-Configure the Connected Assets feature only when you need to use the assets available on a remote DAM deployment on a local AEM server.
+Configure the Connected Assets feature only when you need to use the assets available on a remote DAM deployment on a [!DNL Sites] deployment.

-### How many Sites deployments can you connect to a remote DAM deployment after configuring Connected Assets?
+### How many [!DNL Sites] deployments can you connect to a remote DAM deployment after configuring Connected Assets?

-You can connect a maximum of four Sites deployments to a remote DAM deployment after configuring Connected Assets.
+You can connect a maximum of four [!DNL Sites] deployments to a remote DAM deployment after configuring Connected Assets.
 For more information, see [Connected Assets architecture](#connected-assets-architecture).

-### How many remote DAM deployments can you connect to a Sites deployment after configuring Connected Assets?
+### How many remote DAM deployments can you connect to a [!DNL Sites] deployment after configuring Connected Assets?

-You can connect one remote DAM deployment to a Sites deployment after configuring Connected Assets.
+You can connect one remote DAM deployment to a [!DNL Sites] deployment after configuring Connected Assets.
 For more information, see [Connected Assets architecture](#connected-assets-architecture).

-### Can you use Dynamic Media assets from your local AEM server and a remote DAM deployment simultaneously?
+### Can you use Dynamic Media assets from your [!DNL Sites] deployment and a remote DAM deployment simultaneously?

-No, you can configure and use Dynamic Media assets either from your local AEM server or from a remote DAM deployment.
+No, you can configure and use Dynamic Media assets either from your local [!DNL Sites] deployment or from a remote DAM deployment.
 For more information, see [Configure a connection between Sites and Dynamic Media deployments](#sites-dynamic-media-connected-assets).

-### Can you use assets of Image and Document format types from the remote DAM deployment on the local AEM server after configuring Connected Assets?
+### Can you use assets of Image and Document format types from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets?

-Yes, you can use assets of Image and Document format types from the remote DAM deployment on the local AEM server after configuring Connected Assets.
+Yes, you can use assets of Image and Document format types from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets.

-### Can you use content fragments and video assets from the remote DAM deployment on the local AEM server after configuring Connected Assets?
+### Can you use content fragments and video assets from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets?

-Yes, you can use content fragments and video assets from the remote DAM deployment on the local AEM server after configuring Connected Assets.
+Yes, you can use content fragments and video assets from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets.

-### Can you use Dynamic Media assets from the remote DAM deployment on the local AEM server after configuring Connected Assets?
+### Can you use Dynamic Media assets from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets?

-Yes, if you do have a local Dynamic Media company configured on the local AEM server, you can configure and use Dynamic Media assets from the remote DAM deployment on the local AEM server after configuring Connected Assets.
+Yes, if you have [!UICONTROL Dynamic Media sync mode] disabled by default on the [!DNL Sites] deployment, you can configure and use Dynamic Media assets from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets.
 For more information, see [Configure a connection between Sites and Dynamic Media deployments](#sites-dynamic-media-connected-assets).

 ### After configuring Connected Assets, can you perform the update, delete, rename, and move operations on the remote DAM assets or folders?

 Yes, after configuring Connected Assets, you can perform the update, delete, rename, and move operations on the remote DAM assets or folders.
+The updates, with some delay, are available automatically on the Sites deployment.
 For more information, see [Manage updates to assets in remote DAM](#handling-updates-to-remote-assets).

-### After configuring Connected Assets, can you add or modify assets on local AEM server and make them available on remote DAM deployment?
+### After configuring Connected Assets, can you add or modify assets on your [!DNL Sites] deployment and make them available on remote DAM deployment?

-No, the assets on local AEM server cannot be made available to the remote DAM deployment.
+No, the assets on your [!DNL Sites] deployment cannot be made available to the remote DAM deployment.

 ## Limitations and best practices {#tip-and-limitations}